cnsoft/cocos2d-kamcord-ios/README.md

 The recording interface is built around the concept of one video, which has one or more clips.
 Most videos will just have one clip, but if your game is interrupted for some reason, you'll have several clips that need to be stitched together into one seamless video.
 Kamcord handles all of that behind the scenes as long as you start and stop recording your clips at the appropriate places in the app lifecycle.

-The API is
+The API is:

     -(void) beginVideo;
     -(void) endVideo;
     -(void) startRecordingClip;
-    -(void) endRecordingClip;
+    -(void) stopRecordingClip;

-`beginVideo` is first called to indicate the beginning of a new video. *It does not begin actual video recording*.
+`beginVideo` is first called to indicate the beginning of a new video. *<b>It does not begin the actual video recording</b>*.
 After that, `startRecordingClip` and `stopRecordingClip` start and stop the video recording.
 If you call `startRecording` without calling `beginVideo` first, nothing will happen.
-When the entire gameplay is finished (for example, after the user dies and the round ends), call `endVideo`.
+When the entire gameplay is over, for example after the user finishes a level, call `endVideo`.
 An example flow is as follows:

     [[KCManager sharedManager] beginVideo];
     [[KCManager sharedManager] startRecordingClip];

     //
     // Gameplay happens
     //

     [[KCManager sharedManager] stopRecordingClip];

+    ///
     // Application interrupted
-    // …
+    // ...
     // Application regains foreground and user resumes gameplay
+    //

     [[KCManager sharedManager] startRecordingClip];

     //
     // More gamplay happens until round ends
     //

     [[KCManager sharedManager] stopRecordingClip];
     [[KCManager sharedManager] endVideo];